daniel-whymark/malicious_ip_block/README.md

-# Malicious Country Block
+# Malicious IP Block
-## Blocks malicious countries in iptables with ipset blocklists
+## Blocks malicious country ranges in iptables with ipset blocklists

 ### Usage
 Running this script will block *all* IPv4 and IPv6 traffic from the listed countries, deemed malicious due to their high rates of cybercrime.